The Common Cinema: Vol. II

 January 30th - February 2nd, 2019

-Knot Project Space is excited to announce its second volume of the Common Cinema initiative, the first of which took place in November 2018.
-Over the span of one week, the Common Cinema plays host to a series of partner organisations who present theatrical-style screenings in a temporary micro-cinema context, and at times facilitate group discussions following the work.
-For this second volume, taking place from January 30th - February 2nd, four consecutive evening screenings and events will be presented in partnership with and relation to the Winnipeg Film Group, Canadian Film Institute, AxeNeo7 and OCanFilm Festival, respectively.
-These screenings will feature local, national, and international content, explore a range of approaches to the moving image, and address urgent contemporary concerns.
+Knot Project Space hosted its second volume of the Common Cinema initiative, the first of which took place in November 2018.
+Over the span of one week, the Common Cinema played host to a series of partner organisations who presented theatrical-style screenings in a temporary micro-cinema context, and at times facilitated group discussions following the work.
+For this second volume, which took place from January 30th - February 2nd, four consecutive evening screenings and events were presented in partnership with and relation to the Winnipeg Film Group, Canadian Film Institute, AxeNeo7 and OCanFilm Festival, respectively.
+These screenings featured local, national, and international content, explore a range of approaches to the moving image, and address urgent contemporary concerns.

 - - - - -

 *Wednesday, January 30th*